The Aviation Law Review: South Korea

 ii Carriers' liability towards passengers and third parties

-A carrier will only be liable for damages resulting from the death or injury of its passengers if the accident that caused the death or injury took place on board the aircraft or in the course of embarking or disembarking operations.
+A carrier will only be liable for damage resulting from the death or injury of its passengers if the accident that caused the death or injury occurred on the aircraft or during boarding or alighting.
 A carrier will be strictly liable within the scope of the Montreal Convention and the Commercial Act.
-Thus, intention or negligence is not required in order for such liability to be recognised.
-A carrier will not be liable for the portion of liability that exceeds the limitation of liability amount if it is able to prove that the damage (1) was not caused by the negligence or other unlawful act or omission of the carrier or its user or agent, or (2) was solely caused by the negligence or other unlawful act of omission of a third party.
+Thus, intention or negligence is not required for such liability to be recognised.
+A carrier will not be liable for the portion of liability that exceeds the limitation of liability amount if it is able to prove that the damage was not caused by the negligence or other unlawful act or omission of the carrier or its user or agent, or the damage was solely caused by the negligence or other unlawful act of omission of a third party.
 The liability of a carrier is strictly civil liability.
 Korea does not recognise punitive damages.
-Therefore, a ruling of a foreign court that recognises punitive damages will not be approved by51 or enforceable52 in the Korean courts.
+Therefore, a ruling of a foreign court that recognises punitive damages will not be approved by20 or enforceable21 in the Korean courts.

 iii Product liability

 Product liability is imposed on the manufacturer if the product is found to be defective and unsafe such that it infringes on life, personal safety and health and damages property.
 The burden is on the injured party to prove that a product was defective.
 Furthermore, even if the injury or damage arose as a result of a defect in the product, any resultant damage to the product itself due to its own failings as a product cannot be the subject of a product liability claim.22